sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 > 📘 Note
 >
-> Location messages are not supported natively by Instagram, so, we will transcode the "Location Message" as a "Text Message" that contains a URL that points to the Google Maps app.
+> Location messages are not supported natively by Instagram, so, we will transcode the "Location Message" as a "Text Message" which contains a URL that points to the Google Maps app.

 ### Receiving Messages